chbrown13/class-ops/Basics/Setup.md

 ### Files

 Docable allows users to edit and store _files_.
 Below is a sample text file.
-You may edit the contents of a file by clicking in the editor below and typing whatever you want.
+You may edit the contents of a file by clicking in the cell below and typing whatever you want.
 Try updating the `/tmp/docable.txt` file below.
-To create or update the file in the interactive tutorial environment, click on the pencil and paper icon (📝) on the right side of the editor (_Make sure not to forget this step, otherwise you may face problems later in tutorials!_).
+To create or update the file in the interactive tutorial environment, click on the pencil and paper icon (📝) on the right side of the cell (_Make sure not to forget this step, otherwise you may face problems later in tutorials!_).
 You should see a message that says SUCCESS: Created file successfully.

 ```bash|{type:'file',path:'/tmp/docable.txt'}